FGlazov/IL2-Stats_GlobalAircraftStatsMod/readme.txt

 1. You need an installation of il2 stats.
 The latest version can be found under https://forum.il2sturmovik.com/topic/19083-il2-stats-statistics-system-for-a-dedicated-server-il2-battle-of-stalingrad/

 2. Copy the src folder inside this .zip into your il2 stats folder.

+3. Replace the requirments.in and requirments.txt in your il2 stasts folder with the ones in the .zip.

-3. Inside your src/conf.ini, add the line "mods = mod_stats_by_aircraft" under [stats].
+4. Inside your src/conf.ini, add the line "mods = mod_stats_by_aircraft" under [stats].
 If you already have a mods line, you should change it instead - just be sure to remove any semicolons inside that line if there are any.

-4. Configure retro_compute_for_last_tours=10 under [stats] to any value you'd like.
+5. Configure retro_compute_for_last_tours=10 under [stats] to any value you'd like.
 See above for an explanation.

-5. Run the update script in your /run folder after you're done with the above.
+6. Run the update script in your /run folder after you're done with the above.

 Support
 ---------------------------------------------